cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 0. release android wake-lock and wifi-lock
 ```
 code section H:
-1. random walk to next followed chain id; random walk until connect to a next relay using Kademlia selection on TAU chain info.
+1. random walk to next followed chain id; random walk until connect to a next relay in the chainlist using Kademlia selection.
-2. through relay, randomly request a chainPeer for the future receipt state root candidate according to CBC (correct by construction);
+2. through relay, randomly request a chainPeer from chainID peer list for the future contract result state root.

 graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractAMTRoot));
 // when CID is NULL,  - 0 means the relay will request ChainIDContractResultStateRoot from the peer via tcp